HMS Uganda: Construction and career

 HMS Uganda was one of the Ceylon sub-class (the second group of three ships built in 1939) of the Fiji-class cruisers, and built by Vickers-Armstrong at their Walker yard.
 She was launched on 7 August 1941 and commissioned on 3 January 1943.

 Home Fleet operations

 In March 1943 after training at Scapa Flow, Uganda sailed as convoy escort to protect a Sierra Leone-bound convoy from the German s operating from the Bay of Biscay.
 After two such convoy duties, she was sent as escort for the ocean liner carrying Winston Churchill and his staff to Washington.
 The journey was made at 30 kn, and the ship sailed into Naval Station Argentia, in Newfoundland, low on fuel.
-Upon return from that duty Uganda returned to Plymouth for a refit.
+Upon return from that duty Uganda sailed back to Plymouth for a refit.

 Mediterranean Fleet operations

 With her refit completed, she was sent to the Mediterranean Sea as escort to one of the largest troop convoys of the war heading to Sicily.
 In July the ship joined the 15th Cruiser Squadron of the Mediterranean Fleet.
 Uganda was part of the bombardment fleet for Operation Husky, the invasion of Sicily, on 10 July 1943.
 She was then assigned to close support for major bombardments throughout Sicily.
 Uganda sailed as part of the support force for Operation Husky from Alexandria along with three cruisers and six destroyers.
 Uganda was part of Support Force East during the Operation Husky landings.
 Within the British bridgehead, Uganda, with the cruisers and and the monitor supported the British Eighth Army.
 On 10 August, again in support of the Eighth Army, Uganda and the Dutch gunboat bombarded positions north of Reposto.
 On 12 August, Uganda, the monitor and the Dutch gunboats and shelled the east coast of Sicily.